 Keep writing!
 One fine day you’ll have great idea and perhaps you’ll be lucky and someone will want to publish it.

 Is it easy to get a book published?
 Does your publisher want to change lots of things in your books?

-No, it isn’t easy and I’m very lucky!
-My publishers don’t usually want to change much and their ideas are often really good.
+No, it isn’t easy, you just have to keep trying.
+And these days, you can self-publish books very easily through companies such as Amazon.
+If you do get a publisher, they might want to change things, and often their ideas are often really good.
 Sometimes they say something I’m sure you’ve heard your teachers say at school, “This is quite good but… we think you could do better!”